DominicThorpe/iridescent_compiler/README.md

 ## State of Development

-Currently working on adding function calls to the language up to the intermediiate code generation phase.
+Currently working on adding if-else if-else statements to the language up to the intermediate code generation phase.